Exploring Defers

 Value Returned 4

 Sounds simple enough.
 But what if you need to print it twice.
 Well there are two ways immediate ways to do that.
-One is that you can just add aother defer and print again.
-And remeber defer follows LIFO (last in first out) so we will have something like this.
+One is that you can just add another defer and print again.
+And remember defer follows LIFO (last in first out) so we will have something like this.

 func BasicDeferTwo(i int) int {